-The extrusion lab will work aggressively towards fulfilling the above mentioned goals and needs by -1) strategic partnership with major industry partners like Wenger and Frito-Lay and 2) extensive solicitation of funding from external agencies such as U.S.D.A., N.S.F., and regional commodity organizations.
+The extrusion lab will work aggressively towards fulfilling the above mentioned goals and needs by -1) strategic partnership with major industry partners like Wenger and Frito-Lay and 2) extensive solicitation of funding from external agencies such as USDA and NSF.
 Collaborative arrangements with other institutions and universities will be actively sought to increase the chances of extra-mural funding.
 Public-private and international partnerships will also be pursued for obtaining funding from agencies such as the Bill and Melinda Gates Foundation and USAID.